Loading

 Jury members

-A five-member jury panel consisting of music industry professionals is made up for every participating country for the semi-finals and final of the Eurovision Song Contest, ranking all entries except for their own country's contribution.
+Each participating broadcaster assembles a five-member jury panel consisting of music industry professionals for the semi-finals and final of the Eurovision Song Contest, ranking all entries except their own.
 The juries' votes constitute 50% of the overall result alongside televoting.

 Year 1st member 2nd member 3rd member 4th member 5th member Ref.